AEAC Annual National Student Unmanned Aircraft (UAS) Competition 2026 – Ottawa ON Area X.O May 22nd – 24th 2026

 Competition Objective:

 Each year, participating teams are tasked with creating innovative concepts, designing a done system, and competing in a sub-scale assessment of their prototypes.
 These prototypes are evaluated based on their ability to perform a specific task based on an annual competition theme which is selected by the competition committee to challenge the teams in a real-world drone application scenario.
 Beyond Visual Line of Sight capabilities are a key aspect of evaluation in the Phase 2 Flight Assessment.
-For reference the competition details are contained in the 2025-AEAC-CONOPS-v1.4-27-March-2025.pdf
+For reference the competition details are contained in the 2026-AEAC-CONOPS-v1.2-2025-11-28

 Competition Eligibility:

-To be eligible for the competition, all competitors must be enrolled either part-time or full-time at a Canadian College or University for the Fall 2024 and/or Winter 2025 terms.
+To be eligible for the competition, all competitors must be enrolled either part-time or full-time at a Canadian College or University for the Fall 2025 and/or Winter 2026 terms.
 We highly encourage teams to embrace diversity by comprising students from various academic years, ranging from first year to graduate programs.
 Our goal is to promote collaboration and diversity of expertise, encouraging a holistic approach to problem-solving.

 Moreover, we welcome joint teams consisting of students from multiple institutions, enabling meaningful collaboration between universities and colleges.
 Embracing diversity in team composition strengthens the fabric of innovation, fostering an environment where different perspectives and backgrounds converge to create groundbreaking solutions.